mintuchel/lazy-rabbit/README.md

 With lazy-rabbit, subscribing to DLX messages is no different from regular consumers.
 Just bind your DLX to the appropriate queue and routing key using subscribeToExchange, and handle the messages as usual - by your callback function called by dispatch method.

+### **8. Flexible Message Acknowledgement Handling**

+Unlike rigid implementations that enforce built-in message acknowledgment behavior, lazy-rabbit delegates ack/nack control to **user-defined handlers**, giving you full flexibility over success/failure management.

+When registering a callback with a Worker’s dispatcher, you receive the raw channel and msg objects.
+This allows you to explicitly call ack/nack inside your logic, based on your own validation and business needs.
+The MessageBroker class itself only performs a `channel.reject(msg)` in cases where the message format is invalid.

 ## Configuration Schemas

 ### 1. Exchange Schema